 Does the monetary policy effect change with inclusion of macroprudential policies?
-4.4.1

-First, we looked at whether the estimated policy rate (CBR) and the yield curve slope (YC) vary when the effect of macroprudential policy is included/excluded from the model.
-Table 6 shows the coefficients and confidence intervals for the interest rate effects in Table 4.
-As noted, the difference (short run) effect is negative, and the levels (long run) effect is positive.
+First, we looked at whether the estimated central bank rate and the yield curve slope vary when the effect of macroprudential policy is included/excluded from the model.
+Table 4 shows the coefficients and confidence intervals for the interest rate effects in Table 2.
+As noted, the difference